 The Individual Development Plan (IDP) is a valuable performance enhancement tool for all federal employees.
 The IDP can assist those who want to enhance their skills and strengths, learn more about issues relevant to the performance of the agency, and grow personally and professionally.
-Bureaus/Offices may require the use of an IDP at their discretion.
+Supervisory employees are required to have an IDP in place that is updated annually.
 Check with your Human Resources Office for the IDP or other appropriate form used by your Bureau/Office to document employee development needs.